trabe/styleguidist-goodies/README.md

   };
   ```

-  With **Styleguidist-goodies** this section structure can be defined implicitly through the file structure:
+  With **Styleguidist-goodies**, you can specify a `sectionPath` parameter and this section structure will be defined implicitly through the file structure:

   ```
   project